Radical Candor: Balancing Regard for Self and Others

 The Four Relationship Quadrants

-Kim Scott illustrates the four relationship types in an XY grid, where the X-axis represents care or regard for the self, and the Y-axis represents care or regard for others.
+Kim Scott illustrates the four relationship types in an XY grid (a so-called radical candor quadrant), where the X-axis represents care or regard for the self, and the Y-axis represents care or regard for others.
 Here are the four stances:

 When relationships have an imbalance of care for yourself or others, it can create relationships with conflict, resentment, shame, and inauthenticity.
 Learning which quadrants on the graph your relationships fall into can help you pinpoint areas to work on in order to achieve a balanced relationship that actively creates enough space for BOTH yourself and others.